brug-be/railsgirls_guide/part_2_dynamic.md

 A Rails app can deliver dynamically generated content with the help of the Ruby programming language.
 This is why we can't just open a file anymore in the browser.
 We need a Rails server that will allow for all the magic to happen.

 You start your Rails server as follows.
-Open you terminal and type the following:
+Open you terminal (in the `railsgirls-blog` folder) and type the following:

 {% highlight bash %}
 rails server